Richard Lawrence (failed assassin): Early life

-Mental illness
+Life, and mental health issues

 By November 1832, Lawrence's behavior and mental stability had inexplicably changed.
-He abruptly announced to his family that he was returning to England, and he left Washington shortly thereafter.
-He returned a month later telling his family he decided not to travel abroad as it was too cold.
+He abruptly announced to his family that he was returning to England, and he left Washington DC shortly thereafter.
+He returned a month later telling his family he had decided not to travel abroad as it was too cold.
 Shortly after returning, he again announced that he was returning to England to study landscape painting.

 Lawrence left once again and briefly stayed in Philadelphia before returning home.
 He told his family that "unnamed persons" had prevented him from traveling abroad and that the U.S. government also disapproved of his plan to return to England.
-Lawrence also claimed that while he was in Philadelphia, he read several stories about himself in the newspaper that were critical of his travel plans and his character.
+Lawrence also claimed that while he was in Philadelphia, he had read several stories about himself in the newspaper that were critical of his travel plans and his character.
 Lawrence told his family that he had no choice but to return to Washington until he could afford to buy a ship and hire a captain who would sail the ship to England for him.

 Around this time, Lawrence abruptly quit his house painting job.
-When questioned by his sister and brother-in-law, with whom he was living, Lawrence claimed that he did not need to work because the U.S. government owed him a large sum of money.
+When questioned by his sister and brother-in-law, with whom he was living, Lawrence claimed that, because the U.S. government owed him a large sum of money, he did not need to work.
 Lawrence had come to believe that he was owed money because he was Richard III of England and owned two English estates.
-Lawrence became convinced that he was not receiving the money because of President Andrew Jackson's opposition to the Second Bank of the United States.
+Lawrence became convinced that President Andrew Jackson's opposition to the Second Bank of the United States was preventing the distribution of the money he believed he was owed.
 He felt that if Jackson were no longer in office, Vice President Martin Van Buren would establish a national bank and allow Congress to pay him the money for his English estate claims.

 Lawrence's personality and outward appearance changed dramatically around this time.
 Once conservatively dressed, Lawrence grew a mustache and began buying expensive and flamboyant clothing, which he would change three or four times a day.
 He took to standing in the doorway of his home for hours and gazing out into the street.
 Neighborhood children would jokingly address him as "King Richard", which typically pleased Lawrence, who failed to realize the children were teasing him.
 He also became paranoid and hostile towards others.
 On one occasion, he threatened to kill a maid who he thought was laughing at him.
 Lawrence also began verbally and physically abusing his family, mainly his sisters, over imagined slights.
 In one instance, he threatened to hit his sister with a paperweight because he believed that she had been talking about him.
 At Lawrence's trial, witnesses described the bizarre behavior that he exhibited.
 Several people testified that Lawrence would engage in nonsensical conversations with himself, and others stated that he would have laughing and cursing fits.